mementum/cpp17-iterating-problems/src/en/0070-for-loop.md

 Ranges in Python are half-open, hence the `b + 1`, and the integers are not generated, then stored, and finally delivered one by one.
 The function generates and yields an integer, delivering the next when requested.
 We know (living in the future) that *C++20* has implemented something like this with: `std::views::iota(1, 10)`, but recall we are still on *C++17*.

 Let us therefore address the problem of "replicating" (what we need) the `range` function in *C++*.
-Because we want to pass the range to a function that transforms the integers to a string, we need a range—i.e., `first` and `last` iterators—that we will get from `begin` and `end` functions.
+Because we want to pass the range to a function that transforms the integers to a string, we need a range—i.e., `first` and `last` iterators—that we will get from the `begin` and `end` functions.
 What we are basically describing is a container, and in our case we are describing a *"virtual"* container, because we are not going to contain anything, except the description of the range: `start`, `stop`.
 Although we could hardcode the step-by-step increment between those limits, let us be flexible by defining also a `step`, which will default to a value of `1`.

 This is how the beginning of our container looks like.